Alachisoft/NCache-Samples/dotnet/EFCoreCaching/ent/README.md

 dotnet build
 ```

-### Configuration (Query Indexes)
+### Configure Query Indexes

 Configure the cache to index the model classes so queries can run efficiently:

 1. Build EFCoreCaching
     - Build the solution so `EFCoreCaching.dll` is produced in: `EFCoreCaching\bin\Debug\net8.0\EFCoreCaching.dll` (or release folder if built in Release).
-2. Open NCache Web Manager (Default URL: `http://localhost:8251/`).
+2. Open the NCache Management Center (Default URL: `http://localhost:8251/`).
     - Select your cache (this sample uses `demoCache`).
     - If the cache is running, stop it before making configuration changes.
-3. Configure query index
+3. Configure query indexes
     - Click `View Details` and select `Query Indexes` tab in the `Advanced Settings (Clustered Cache)` section.
     - Click `Add` then `Browse`, locate and select the `EFCoreCaching.dll` from the build output folder.
-    - In `Browsed Assemblies` expand the assembly, locate and check the `EFCoreCaching.Models` to check all class as below and click `Add Selected Classes` button.
+    - In `Browsed Assemblies` expand the assembly, locate and check the `EFCoreCaching.Models` to check all classes as below and click `Add Selected Classes` button.
         - [ ] `EFCoreCaching, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null`
             - [x] `EFCoreCaching.Models`
                 - [x] `EFCoreCaching.Models.Customer`